shlomimatichin/Pymake3/docs/manual.md

 When you have written your make script and saved `pymake.py` in your project folder, you can make your project easily by invoking your make script.

 If, for example, you saved your script to `make.py` in your project root, you can run it by typing `python make.py` to make the `all` target.
 If you want to specify what target to make, you can type `python make.py my_target_name`.
-Dependencies will automatically be resolved, so even if you attempt to invoke the `link` target from the examples above, the `compile` target will be invoked be fore it.
+Dependencies will automatically be resolved, so even if you attempt to invoke the `link` target from the examples above, the `compile` target will be invoked before it.

 Happy making!